 - Sustainability is still a nascent conversion factor for Chinese consumers, who value quality, taste, and price over a product’s environmental values.

-- KFC’s campaigns in China are successful as they are accessible, user-friendly, and create benefits for the consumers; as a result, these campaign were a “win-win” situation for both the brand and its consumers.
+- KFC’s campaigns in China are successful as they are accessible, user-friendly, and create benefits for the consumers; as a result, these campaigns were a “win-win” situation for both the brand and its consumers.

 - Chinese consumers are more interested in sustainable actions that generate direct benefits to themselves, likewise, a knowledge gap still exists in identifying some sustainable topics.